 Each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is available on the district's website at carlisleisd.org/ and the coordinator for this campus is listed below:
+The contact information for each campus behavior coordinator is available on the district's website at www.stanton.esc18.net and the coordinator for this campus is Drew Daniel, ddaniel@stanton.esc18.net or 432-607-3700.